 And, before you put pen to paper, there are several rules to follow.

-These will ensure your cover letter for teaching positions earns a hmm! of approval rather than a harumph of derision.
+These will ensure your cover letter for teaching jobs earns a hmm! of approval rather than a harumph of derision.

 - Align everything to the left—no right alignment, centre alignment, or justified text.